aurora8/mob-code-challenge/README.md

 2. parse input from the file into `UseCase` collection
 3. greedy algorithm solver solves all use cases

+## Problem Statement Summary

+- this is an optimization problem
+- weights are fractional/prices are not
+- the goal is item indicies with max value (not max sum of item values)!
+- items with equal prices should favor lower weights (optimization)

+the algorithm is a greedy approach achieved by sorting items by highest price/weight ratio while also accounting for the price difference (prioritizing higher prices), then picking items one at a time until the bag is full ...

+## Algorithm Complexity
+Time and space Complexity is **O(n log(n))**

 more detailed documentation in the docs directory (HTML tsdocs) includes algorithmic analysis and explanations of problem/solution